apache/flink-web/roadmap.md

 **More Connector and Change Data Capture Support**

   - Change-Data-Capture: Capturing a stream of data changes, directly from databases, by attaching to the transaction log.
-The community is adding more CDC intrgrations.
+The community is adding more CDC integrations.
       - External CDC connectors: [https://flink-packages.org/packages/cdc-connectors](https://flink-packages.org/packages/cdc-connectors)
       - Background: [FLIP-105](https://cwiki.apache.org/confluence/pages/viewpage.action?pageId=147427289)
         (CDC support for SQL) and [Debezium](https://debezium.io/).